Good Practices

 Do not tune them to perfection

 Writing use cases is more art than science.
-Since they are written in natural language, they carry all of the traps associated with it.
+Since they are written in natural language, they carry all the traps associated with it.
 When you write use cases, you should follow all the advice presented in this chapter, but you should not tune them over and over again.
-As for any other text written in natural language, it will never be perfect.
-So deal with the fact that even an imperfect use case is acceptable as long as it presents clearly the user goal and is understandable to all stakeholders.
+As with any other text written in natural language, it will never be perfect.
+So deal with the fact that even an imperfect use case is acceptable as long as it clearly presents the user goal and is understandable to all stakeholders.

 Use Case Packages